CJSBinder-User/CJSBinder/README.md

 -H:&ensp;The declaration of the existing C class.
 -o:&ensp;The file name of output(generated code).

+A [detailed explanation](/CJSBinder/README.md) of configuration file is also given.

 # Experiment
 The experiments are conducted on a 3.20GHZ AMD Ryzen 7 5800H processor with 16 GB of 3200 MHz DDR4 running Linux 18.04 OS.
 CJSBinder is run with **Python 3.7.5** and **Clang 8.0.0**. **Swig** is the newest version 4.1.1.